Home The Methodist Church of New Zealand

 Allow sufficient time to prepare your application and to obtain the approval of the congregation, Synod Property Advisory Committee and MCPC.

-- When SPAC has considered an application and made its decision, the application will be forwarded to MCPC for its decision.
+• When SPAC has considered an application and made its decision, they will forward the application to MCPC for its decision.
 MCPC place considerable weight on SPAC’s views and recommendations on any proposal to sell a property.

 Are there any heritage building issues or special trusts attached to bequests or past gifts that may hinder or prevent the sale?